calaldees/KaraKara/player2/README.md

 All of the app state is specified in `src/player.d.ts` (initialised in `src/player.tsx`)

-State is turned into HTML via the templates in `src/screens/`
+State is turned into HTML via the templates in `src/screens/`. `root.tsx` contains the logic which decides which screen we're on (title, preview, video, etc)

-State is mostly updated by `src/subs.tsx` - In this case we mostly listen on the MQTT channel `/karakara/rooms/<roomname>/commands` - commands are things like "play", "pause", "skip", etc which directly update the state;
+State is mostly updated by `src/subs.tsx` - we have an MQTT subscription which listens to topics under `/karakara/room/<roomname>/...`:
-but also "update_queue" which will trigger an HTTP fetch for `queue_items.json` (placing the response into `state.queue_items`) and "settings" which will trigger an HTTP fetch for `settings.json` (placing the response into `state.settings`).

-In the future we could replace "broadcast a command, which triggers JSON fetch over HTTP" with "broadcast JSON"
+- `commands` - Text, commands like "play", "pause", "skip", etc
+- `queue` - JSON, each update goes to `state.queue`
+- `settings` - JSON, each update goes to `state.settings`

+(There are also some keyboard shortcuts to trigger play / pause / etc locally, for easier development)

 ## Dev Setup